-- 1 Enter each check issued during the current quarter as a manual check in Payroll Data Entry (that is, in the Pay Cycle window, clear the Print Checks check box and select the Manual Taxes check box).
+1 Enter each check issued during the current quarter as a manual check in Payroll Data Entry (that is, in the Pay Cycle window, clear the Print Checks check box and select the Manual Taxes check box).
 Enter the earnings, deductions, and tax information exactly as written on the original checks.

 You can enter a combined total of the checks issued for each employee.
-This method, however, does not provide the full detail and complete audit trail facilitated by a detailed entry of each check. - 2 Print the Payroll Data Entry Audit Report and verify the accuracy of all entries.
-If necessary, make any corrections using Payroll Data Entry and reprint the Payroll Data Entry Audit Report. - 3 Print the Check Register and perform the Check Register update. - 4 Print the Daily Transaction Register and perform the Daily Transaction Register update.

-- 5 Print the Quarterly Tax Report and the Payroll Check History Report, and verify all employee information. - 6 Print and verify the Benefits Register.
+This method, however, does not provide the full detail and complete audit trail facilitated by a detailed entry of each check.

+- Print the Payroll Data Entry Audit Report and verify the accuracy of all entries.
+If necessary, make any corrections using Payroll Data Entry and reprint the Payroll Data Entry Audit Report. - 3 Print the Employer's Expense Summary report to ensure that employer taxes and Workers' Compensation are calculated as expected and that deposit liability amounts match what you have paid. - 4 Print the Check Register and perform the Check Register update. - 5 Print the Quarterly Tax Report and the Payroll Check History Report, and verify that all employee information and tax rates are correct. - 6 Print and verify the Time Off Register.
 If adjustments are necessary, access individual employee records in Employee Maintenance. - 7 In Payroll Options, select the General Ledger check box.
 This allows all future payroll processing to post to the general ledger.